Energy Savings Opportunity Scheme (ESOS)

 Who needs to comply?

-Companies needed to comply with ESOS if, on the 31st December 2018, they had:
+Companies needed to comply with ESOS if you have:

 How can ENGIE help?

 ENGIE has extensive experience of helping businesses to comply with ESOS and realise the savings identified.
 Our dedicated team is fully qualified to guide your company through the compliance process from start to finish.
 We will save you time and resources in managing the data collection, analysis and report production required for ESOS compliance.
 You will have the peace of mind that, with our support, your business will comply fully with all ESOS obligations.

 The data collected as part of the ESOS assessment is a perfect start on the road to implementing ISO50001.